marinatenhave/convocamera2/README.md

 6. Make a [Replicate](https://replicate.com) account to get your [API key](https://replicate.com/account/api-tokens).
 7. Save your environment variables in Convex [as `REPLICATE_API_KEY` and `TOGETHER_API_KEY`](https://dashboard.convex.dev/deployment/settings/environment-variables?var=REPLICATE_API_KEY&var=TOGETHER_API_KEY).

-## Future tasks

-- [ ] Keep recording for future playback and display it on the page somewhere
-- [ ] Animate the purple microphone to be in sync with your voice
-- [ ] Store completed action items for the future instead of fully deleting them
-- [ ] Make text/images in the landing page smaller to account for multiple screen sizes.
-- [ ] Make the search experience a little smoother overall by searching automatically on entering text
-- [ ] Be able to have this as a PWA if there's an easy step to do that
-- [ ] Prompt engineer the summary a little more to be more useful than what's currently displaying
-- [ ] Add a Notion integration to be able to get the transcript + summary + action items on there
-- [ ] UI updates to make it look a little nicer based on Youssef's redesign
-- [ ] Be able to edit action items after the fact and set a due date for them
-- [ ] Account for layout shift on the dashboard page when refreshing – show a loading state on content?
-- [ ] Make action items animate out + make checkbox rounded + add a little check icon on hover
-- [ ] Migrate to incredibly fast whisper